saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 *   **Cost-Effective Intelligence:** Streamlined external search ensures you get the necessary up-to-date information without incurring excessive API costs.
 *   **Boosting SEO & Content Strategy:** Automatically generates valuable, SEO-optimized content, expanding your digital footprint and making your insights discoverable to a wider audience through search engines.
 The searchable library further enhances content discoverability within the app, **ensuring no duplicate blog posts for the same video.** Comprehensive SEO features like dynamic meta tags, structured data, Open Graph tags, and proper alt text ensure maximum visibility and crawlability.
 *   **Seamless Workflow:** The ability to initiate AI chat directly from a saved blog post, now within a consistent pop-up dialog, creates a more integrated and efficient user workflow, allowing for immediate follow-up questions on past analyses.
 The `LibraryCopilot` further enhances discoverability within a user's own analyses **and now proactively suggests new analysis topics, fostering continuous content exploration.**
-*   **Modern & Intuitive Experience:** A sleek, responsive, and themeable user interface that aligns with modern design principles and your distinct brand identity.
+*   **Modern & Intuitive Experience:** A sleek, responsive, and themeable user interface that aligns with modern design principles and your distinct brand identity, **now with multiple vibrant theme options.**

 SentiVibe is continuously evolving, with a strong foundation laid for future enhancements to further enrich your video analysis, conversational AI, and content generation experience.